-Village Camps has developed an innovative and ingeniously crafted language-learning programme designed to fully engage the campers.
-An exciting range of projects, tasks, quizzes, competitions and games will inspire the interest and ensure the involvement of every camper.
-They are having fun together in small groups and will soon be using the words and phrases that they have been learning each day.
+Village Camps has over the years ingeniously crafted language-learning programmes designed to fully engage the campers.
+An exciting range of projects, tasks, quizzes, competitions and games inspires the interest and ensure the involvement of every camper.

-Emphasis is on gaining confidence and improving vocabulary so that they acquire fluency, engage in conversation and can aim at a presentation to an audience.
+Emphasis is on gaining confidence and improving vocabulary so that they acquire fluency, engage in conversation and develop the skills and confidence to make a presentation to an audience.

-‘Personality poster’ - on the first morning the campers make up a ‘personality poster’ about themselves and use adjectives that they think describes their personality.
-A great way to get to know new friends and to take the first steps in language learning.
+‘Personality poster’ - Campers make up a ‘personality poster’ about themselves and use adjectives that they think describe their personality.
+This is a great way to get to know new friends and to take the first steps in language learning.

-‘The Great Survival Debate’ is an imaginary debate on the equipment necessary for survival in the desert.
+‘The Great Survival Debate’ - This is an imaginary debate on the equipment necessary for survival in the desert.
 Everyone has to discuss the issues and learn the vocabulary.

 Making the Projects Work

-Every morning starts with a warm-up in the language with teachers and campers talking together – and a song in the target language playing in the background.
+Every morning lesson starts with a warm-up in the language with teachers and campers talking together – and a song in French playing in the background.
 The teachers introduce the campers to ‘tongue-twisters’ and word games such as Scrabble.
 Teachers start conversations in groups about what they liked about the previous day, their favourite music and the activities to which they are looking forward.

-At the end of all projects the groups present their results often using one of their ‘products’ (e.g. the film, travel brochure or a song).
+Project work facilitates the learning of vocabulary in an ‘inter-group’ way – using new words and talking between each other and gaining confidence and language skills.
+At the end of all projects the groups present their results often using one of their project “product” (e.g. the film, travel brochure or a song).

-Further details on the excursions and on the activities available at the Leysin camp can be found in the "Country Switzerland Overview Page".
-These offer a variety of sports including archery, tennis, mountain climbing, beach volleyball as well as evening shows, challenges and much more.
+Further details on the excursions and on the activities available at the Leysin camp can be found on the Switzerland Overview Page.